Attention Trainers: FAQ About the Training Delivery Renewal Requirement

 A: Yes, all presenters listed on the original training approval request receive “credit” for delivering training.
 Co-presenters may not be added to a training after the training has already occurred.

 Q: I filled in for a trainer who became ill.
-Can I received credit for delivering this training session?
+Can I receive credit for delivering this training session?

 A: Changes to approved training must be communicated to the Registry prior to the date of the training (or within 24 hours in the event of an emergency).
 Trainers will not be added/changed if the training has already occurred.